 The Bottom Line – Mercado Del Norte in Bello

-Mercado Del Norte has been open only a couple months.
-And in that short time, it has become a popular location on the weekends.
+Mercado Del Norte opened in January 2019.
+And it has become a popular location on the weekends.
 But during the week it’s typically not very busy.
 When I went on a weekday it wasn’t very busy.

 While Mercado Del Rio is larger and has a bigger choice of restaurants, this new food market in Bello isn’t as busy and also has a nice atmosphere.
 But since this new food market is located north in the Aburrá Valley, not many foreigners have discovered Mercado Del Norte.

 Also, it’s not really worth a trip from another part of the metro area unless you are already in the northern part of Aburrá Valley, since there are other gastronomic markets that are closer to where many foreigners live and stay.

-Medellín and the Aburrá Valley now has nine gastronomic markets with a total of over 180 small format restaurants.
-Two of these are located in El Poblado, two are located in Envigado, one is in Laureles, one is in Sabaneta, one is in Bello, one is in Aranjuez and one is in Buenos Aires.
+Medellín and the Aburrá Valley now has nine gastronomic markets with a total of over 175 small format restaurants.
+Two are located in El Centro, one is in El Poblado, one in Envigado, one in Laureles, one in Sabaneta, one in Bello, one in Aranjuez and one in Buenos Aires.
 The eight Mercado markets are similar and Contenedores is a different format.

 Furthermore, these gastronomic markets in the Medellín metro area are pretty popular.
 So, it is surprising to me that I haven’t found a similar gastronomic market in any other cities in Colombia I have been to.